- History and evolution

 This represents a 17% increase from a 1999 census which recorded 2061 people, spread between 12 villages and about 100 stilt houses in diffuse clusters on the Sebangkat-Selakan reef top.

-For many years, the main economic activities of the sea gypsies living in the park have revolved around the extraction or cultivation of natural resources.
+For many years, the main economic activities of the sea gypsies living in the park revolved around the extraction or cultivation of natural resources.

 Feedback from 243 islanders in November 2005 showed that the main occupations were: